Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Methodology

-This formula reveals that the projection of the eigenvector derivative onto another mode is proportional to the coupling term $\mathbf{q}_j^H\mathbf{K}'\mathbf{q}_i$ and inversely proportional to the eigenvalue gap $\lambda_i - \lambda_j$.
-The inverse dependence on the gap is the key to understanding why eigenvectors change rapidly in veering regions.
+which shows that the projection of the eigenvector derivative onto mode $j$ is proportional to the inter‑modal coupling $\mathbf{q}_j^H\mathbf{K}'\mathbf{q}_i$ and inversely proportional to the eigenvalue gap $\lambda_i-\lambda_j$.
+This inverse‑gap dependence is the central reason why eigenvectors can change abruptly when two eigenvalues approach each other.